 National Partnership on Remote

-The committee notes that all state governments and the Northern
+The committee has previously reported that all state governments and the

-Territory government have agreed to a 10 year National Partnership on remote
+Northern Territory government agreed to a 10 year National Partnership on Remote

-Indigenous housing, in which the Commonwealth government has committed to
+Indigenous Housing, in which the Commonwealth government committed to providing

 construction of up to 4 200 houses and major upgrades and repairs

-improved tenancy management services to ensure rental houses are
+improved tenancy management services so that rental houses are

 economic development opportunities through increased local

-training and employment opportunities in construction and housing management;
+training and employment in construction and housing management;

 an ongoing maintenance and repairs program;